-- Prioritising connections and safe pedestrian movement along a network of active street frontages will strengthen the economic resilience of the businesses within the CBD by increasing the foot traffic along these routes. - All public open space is overlooked by surrounding homes so that this amenity is owned by the residents and safe to use, the pedestrian Alleyways that perforate the urban fabric offer significant opportunity for improved activation and visibility; - Enhance existing public spaces through encouraging frequent use of the space and integration / linking with existing pedestrian routes and adjacent activities; and - Roads and parking areas are considered as an integral landscaped element in the design of the public realm.
+- Prioritising connections and safe pedestrian movement along a network of active street frontages will strengthen the economic resilience of the businesses within the CBD by increasing the foot traffic along these routes. - All public open space is overlooked by surrounding homes so that this amenity is owned by the residents and safe to use, the pedestrian Alleyways that perforate the urban fabric offer significant opportunity for improved activation and visibility; - Enhance existing public spaces through encouraging frequent use of the space and integration / linking with existing pedestrian routes and adjacent activities; - Provide public amenities such as public toilets and way-finding /town maps at strategic locations: and - Roads and parking areas are considered as an integral landscaped element in the design of the public realm.

-4.3.3.1 Alleyways
+4.4.3.1 Alleyways